HISTORY OF THE PIKES PEAK BRANCH

 This is done on a Branch basis, in smaller workshops, and on a one-to-one basis, with members sharing market tips and news, techniques and helpful criticisms, and sustaining one another through solid and lasting relationships.

-Members are active professional women selling their books-fiction and nonfiction, music and verse to a great variety of national publications, editing, reporting, lecturing, performing, researching, taking photographs, working in advertising and public relations, creating commercial and fine art, holding one-woman juried shows, and selling their paintings and sculptures.
+Our members are active professional women writers, musicians and artists–in diverse medias; all selling their books, fiction and nonfiction; music, verse and mixed artistic medias to a great variety of national publications.
+Members are involved in editing, reporting, lecturing, performing, researching, taking photographs, working in advertising and public relations, creating commercial and fine art, holding one-woman juried shows, selling their paintings and sculptures around the country.

-Throughout the years, the Branch has sponsored writers ‘conferences, hosted art shows, juried art and poetry contests, events to encourage and support young women in the arts and other opportunities such as the annual Member Art Show.
-Currently, the Pikes Peak Branch sponsors two outreach programs locally-The Poetry in the Schools Project, Musical Instruments in the Schools and their Annual Elementary Book Drive in collaboration with the local chapter of DAR.
+The Branch has also sponsored writers ‘conferences, hosted art shows, juried art and poetry contests, events to encourage and support young women in the arts and other opportunities such as the annual Member Art Show.
+Currently, the Pikes Peak Branch sponsors three outreach programs locally-The Poetry in the Schools Project, Musical Instruments in the Schools and their annual elementary school ‘Bucks for Books Drive’ in collaboration with the local chapter of DAR.
 The Flash Fiction Contest brings the Branch recognition nationally and internationally annually.
 Their vision continues to provide support to all Branch members, and further seek ways to put the National League of American Pen Women in the public eye.

 President | Nancy Godbout Jurka